XDgov/data-design-standards/_visualizations/population-pyramid.md

 guidance-not-recommended:
 - It is not recommended that you label the y-axis in the center of the chart.
 guidance-never:
-- Never display ages or age groups with gaps in-between.
 - Never use more than two colors.
 ---

 Population pyramids consist of a series of histogram bars on opposing sides, with one side representing male and the other female.
-Each row of a population pyramid represents an age group and together they form the shape of a pyramid.
+Each row (or bin) of a population pyramid represents an age group and together they form the shape of a pyramid.